Prophesied Disasters, Secret to Survival

 Light source: A flashlight with extra batteries.
 An LED solar light, A lighter, or waterproof matches.

-A first-aid kit is either a small, purchased kit or one you put together yourself.
+A first-aid kit can be a small, purchased kit or one you put together yourself.
 A book on first aid (available from the Red Cross) or a Boy Scout manual would be helpful.

-Medications prescribed medicines, pain relievers, etc. Facemasks, hand sanitizer, and rubber or latex gloves will be needed in a pandemic.
+Medications prescribed medicines, pain relievers, etc. A pandemic will require facemasks, hand sanitizer, and rubber or latex gloves.

 Cash enough to last three days